EO-derived turbidity for William H Harsha Lake using Sentinel 2

 Related Datasets

-- Water balance data for William H Harsha Lake
+- Simulated chlorophyll-a concentrations for William H Harsha Lake using Quantile Regression Forests

-- WW-HYPE simulated data of outflow from subbasin (William H Harsha lake)
+- WW-HYPE simulated data of evapotranspiration of the upstream subbasin areas of William H Harsha lake

-- Radiance to the Top of the Atmosphere for the PRISMA hyperspectral sensor (William H Harsha lake)
+- Radiance to the Top of the Atmosphere for the DESIS hyperspectral sensor (William H Harsha Lake)